redsift/sandbox/CreatingSandbox.md

 encodeValue(ComputeResponse data) -> ComputeResponse
 ```

+The `toEncodedMessage` and `toErrorBytes` methods wrap the output and errors emitted from a node with the `protocolMessage` and `protocolError` models defined in the *schemas* folder.

 ## Install

 The installation script takes in as arguments a list of nodes to install.
 Iterates over the nodes with an `implementation` field and does the right install for the relevant language (npm install for JavaScript, pip install for Python, etc.)